-Criminal Justice Training Center Concepts, planning, tactical operations, approach/entry/search techniques; use of chemical agents, weapons, rappelling and task-related physical activities.
+Concepts, planning, tactical operations, approach/entry/search techniques; use of chemical agents, weapons, rappelling and task-related physical activities.
 A two-week course.
 Lecture.
 Pass/no pass only.
+Not transferable, AA/AS degree only.

 Leadership Development Program for Law Enforcement